 In September 1948, the two regular battalions were merged.
 The regiment's first post-war task was the occupation of Germany, before it was posted to the Korean War (1950-53) in September 1952.
 Between 1953 and 1961, it then served in Egypt, Aden and Cyprus.

-The 1960s saw the regiment move to West Berlin and Hong Kong, before returning to Britain in 1966.
+The early 1960s saw the regiment move to West Berlin and Hong Kong, before serving in Borneo in 1965 during the Indonesian Confrontation (1963-66).
+It returned to Britain in 1966.